MODM Clinical Database Management

 Know how to interpret descriptive epidemiology indicators

-Know how to calculate and interpret the results of risk calculations (RR and OR) from analytical epidemiology
+Know how to calculate and interpret risk calculation results (RR and OR) from analytical epidemiology

-Know how to describe and criticize strategies, study protocols used in epidemiology
+Know how to describe and critique strategies, study protocols implemented in epidemiology

-Be able to assess the validity of screening tests
+Be able to evaluate the validity of screening tests

-→Knowthe behavior and impacts of pollutants on health and the management tools in legislation (through examples)
+→Understandthe behavior and impacts of pollutants on health and management tools in legislation (through examples)

 Discover public health management in France,